 There is no opportunity for an applicant supported by the relevant country to move forward with an application.

 The Work Track discussed the implications of the text “in any language” included in this provision.
-Some Work Track members stated that the text “in any language” results in a very large number of reserved strings and does not provide a clear and objective list that can be used as reference.
+Some Work Track members stated that the text “in any language” is overbroad, results in a very large number of reserved strings, and does not provide a clear, objective, and finite list that can be used as reference.
+From this perspective, the provision is not predictable or transparent.
+In this view the “in any language” provision contradicts the overarching policy concept that reserving strings should be done conservatively and must be based on an underlying policy justification.
 One Work Track member also noted that some languages are spoken by very few people, therefore reserving representations in all languages may not be appropriate.
+From another perspective, “in any language” should remain in place unless there is a factual basis for limiting the languages covered in this provision.
+Many languages may be spoken by and relevant to communities within a given country, and the list should therefore not be limited.
 Work Track members suggested the following possible options as alternatives to “in any language”:

 Limit the list to the official UN languages.

+One Work Track member stated that if the UN languages are included, the text should state “including but not limited to official UN languages.”

+Another WT member stated that there are no “official UN languages.”
+There are “UN working languages.”

+One Work Track member suggested that Portuguese should be added to this list as it is an ICANN language.

-Create a list of languages using the official languages of each country and official UN languages.
+Limit the list to official languages of each country and official UN languages.

-Some Work Track members stated that it might be difficult to identify the official languages of each country.
+Some Work Track members stated that it might be difficult to identify the official languages of each country and also noted that some countries may not have official languages.
+One WT member asked in the WT would take on the task of creating such a list.

 One Work Track member suggested using as a starting point Working Paper 54 of the UN Group of Experts on Geographical Names (UNGEGN).

+Another WT member stated that there are no “official UN languages.”
+There are “UN working languages.”

+From one perspective, the list should not be limited in this way.
+Official UN languages are largely irrelevant in many countries.
+Also from this perspective, the concept of official languages only appears in certain countries.
+In this view, the administrations in many countries use languages that are not official.
+People of the country also use languages that may not be official, and these languages are important to specific communities.

+Alternate to “official languages” suggested: “official and relevant languages.”

+Example used in relation to “relevant languages”: “We have more than 25% of foreign-born people living in Switzerland.
+They refer to Switzerland in their languages and scripts.
+These are relevant languages/scripts that should be covered.”

+From one perspective, the term “relevant languages” is not a category with clear boundaries or definition.

+Alternate to “official languages” suggested: “official and commonly spoken languages.”

+From one perspective, the term “commonly spoken languages” is not a category with clear boundaries or definition.

+One Work Track member suggested that Portuguese should be added to this list as it is an ICANN language.

 Develop a list using the Expanded Graded Intergenerational Disruption Scale and categorization based on Official Recognition.